funkjedi/sassify/readme.txt

 == Description ==

-This plugin adds support for SCSS stylesheets to wp_enqueue_style.
+This plugin adds support for SCSS stylesheets to `wp_enqueue_style`.
 Just enqueue your styleheet using `wp_enqueue_style` and it will automatically be compiled for you when neccessary.
+Variables can be injected using the `sassify_compiler_variables` filter.

+= SCSSPHP =
+This plugin uses the latest version of [scssphp](https://github.com/leafo/scssphp), modified to PHP 5.2.
+It implements SCSS 3.2.12.
+It does not implement the SASS syntax, only the SCSS syntax.

 = Bug Submission =
 https://github.com/funkjedi/sassify/issues/